Young Leaders´ Forums

 Report of Day 5

-The week finished with a morning session at Berlin's Amerika Haus.
+The Future of UKMGThe week finished with a morning session at Berlin's Amerika Haus.
 This provided an opportunity for the group to air their thoughts on the future of the UKMG and discuss potential follow-up initiatives.

 The UKMG participants were very keen to share and develop their ideas for future projects, which ranged from organising cultural activities to encouraging political dialogue.
 Although the ideas are in their early stages, one creative suggestion, perhaps born out of the need to look beyond stereotypical images of the UK and Germany, involved the distribution of disposable cameras to a range of citizens in the respective countries, who would then take a series of 'snap shots' during their days, creating a collection of images from everyday life.